 Our kitty definitely has favorite spots that he has claimed for rubbing the side of his face, one being the edge of a particular kitchen cabinet, a place that he frequently passes.

-He also repeatedly rubs the side of his face along any shoes I am wearing while I am sitting with legs crossed – just at the right height for kitty.
-My kitty is chinning when he is doing that.
+He also repeatedly rubs the side of his face along any shoes I am wearing, while I am sitting with legs crossed – just at the right height for kitty.

-Cats also loves a gentle scratch between the ears on the top of the head, a gentle scratch and not for too long.
+Cats also loves a gentle scratch between the ears on the top of the head, a gentle scratch.

-If your cat is pressing his head into a wall or other surface with some force for no reason you can discern or it looks unnatural, it is definitely time to go the the vet for testing and diagnosis.
+If your cat is pressing his head into a wall or any other inanimate surface with some force, for no reason you can discern or it looks unnatural, it is definitely time to go the the vet for testing and diagnosis.
 It may be that it is a sign of neurological issues or high blood pressure.